Riib11/ComputerSystems-Homework/hw2/README.md

 - space_used is accurate after deletion
 - eviction evicts the correct entry: the largest-size entry.

+For each of the following steps, I also wrote similar tests that can be uncommented in `unit_test` to be run.

 ## [3 & 4] Performance and Hash Table

 I already used a hash-table (`std::unordered_map`) for my vanilla implementation.
 I included